-1 Designated senior leader Name lan Dinnie with overall responsibility for attendance Contact idinnie@prioryacademies.co.uk details 01522 889977 Name Pastoral Manager for relevant year group Who to contact to discuss attendance support Role Pastoral Manager Contact details 01522 889977 Start of academy day 8.30am End of academy day 3.05pm Register closing time AM Register 8.55am A pupil who arrives after the register has closed, will be marked as 'U'.
+Designated senior leader Name lan Dinnie with overall responsibility for attendance Contact details idinnie@prioryacademies.co.uk 01522 889977 Name Pastoral Manager for relevant year group Who to contact to discuss attendance support Role Pastoral Manager Contact details 01522 889977 Start of academy day 8.30am End of academy day 3.05pm Register closing time AM Register 9.30am A pupil who arrives after the register has closed, will be marked as 'U'.
 Register closing time PM Register 1.30pm A pupil who arrives after the register has closed, will be marked as 'U'.
-In order to request a leave • eave of absence form' (Appendix A) and of absence a parent must astoral Manager for student's year group.
-If your child is going to be absent then please contact the In the event that your child is going to be absent, stating the reason for their absence.
-If your child's parents are expected to absence goes beyond one day we need to be contacted First day calling on each subsequent day of absence.
-In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day, of the child's absence.
+In order to request a leave • eave of absence form' (Appendix A) and of absence a parent must In the event that your child is going to be absent, parents are expected to If your child is going to be absent then please contact the Academy in the morning on 01522 889977, clearly stating the reason for their absence.
+If your child's absence goes beyond one day we need to be contacted on each subsequent day of absence.
+First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day, of the child's absence.
 Contact will be made on each subsequent day of absence if a reason for absence has not been provided.
 Parents will receive an InTouch message notifying them of their child's absence and requesting a reason for the absence.
 This InTouch message will be sent by 11.00am.
 If there has been no response by the start of period 5 the Pastoral Manager will make contact by telephone to request the reason for absence.